Jaspvr/RayTracer/README.md

 ## Overview
 This repository contains a ray tracer implementation based on the book [Ray Tracing in One Weekend](https://raytracing.github.io/books/RayTracingInOneWeekend.html) along with animations I created by combining many ray traced images using the ffmpeg command line tool.

-Here are some of the animations I created with ray tracing:
+Here are some of the animations I created:
 #### Orbits of mercury, venus, earth, mars, and the moon
 ![Solar System](animations/solar_system/output.gif)
 #### Moving camera angle